 MOTION.
 (Nathalie Tremblay, Children's World Academy / Maggie Holmes, St Michael High School) to re-appoint Verelli-Arrizza as auditors of the QFHSA for the year 2020.
-All in favour MOTION CARRIED

 6. Nominations Report / Elections of Directors and Officers (Book of Reports, pages 19-20)